PMRF Natural Resources Issues Safety Reminder During Nēnē Nesting Season

-PACIFIC MISSLE RANGE FACILITY, Kekaha, Hawai`i (December 17, 2025) Native Hawaiian geese and goslings are seen brood amalgamation, a form of co-parenting offspring from multiple families, raising them together in a single, large group.
-The annual nēnē (Hawaiian goose) nesting season is underway and the Pacific Missile Range Facility’s (PMRF) Natural Resources division reminds everyone to remain alert as these protected birds become more active around roadways and installation facilities.
-(Photo by PMRF Natural Resources, Yessica Carnley)
+PACIFIC MISSLE RANGE FACILITY, Kekaha, Hawai`i – The annual nēnē (Hawaiian goose) nesting season is underway and the Pacific Missile Range Facility’s (PMRF) Natural Resources division reminds everyone to remain alert as these protected birds become more active around roadways and installation facilities.

+From September to April, adult nēnē lead their goslings away from nesting areas, often crossing roads or moving through high traffic areas and into new feeding grounds.
+Nēnē, Hawai’i’s state bird, are federally protected under the Endangered Species Act and safeguarded by state law.

+“Nēnē families rely on safe passage as they move throughout their habitat,” said PMRF Natural Resources Program Manager, Brooke McFarland.
+“Increased awareness from our community helps protect these birds and support our collaborative efforts for environmental and native wildlife protection.”

 |Date Taken: